NEONScience/NEON-Data-Skills/tutorials-in-development/Python/remote-sensing/lidar/2017-06-21-Calc-Biomass.md

-Now we will run a Gaussian smoothing kernal (convolution) across the data set to remove spurious high vegetation points.
+Now we will run a Gaussian smoothing kernal (convolution) across the dataset to remove spurious high vegetation points.
 This will help ensure we are finding the treetops properly before running the watershed segmentation algorithm.
 For different forest types it may be necessary to change the input parameters.